adamobaid/adamobaid.github.io/_posts/2020-04-29-linkedlists.markdown

 ```

-In a doubly linked list, there's an addtional step of setting the previous property of the new element to point to the old tail, that is `new_element.pervious = self.tail`
+In a doubly linked list, there's an additional step of setting the previous property of the new element to point to the old tail, that is `new_element.pervious = self.tail`

-**To add an element to the beginging of the list**, the process involves manipulating the head property and the pointers of the element(s).
+**To add an element to the beginning of the list**, the process involves manipulating the head property and the pointers of the element(s).
 For example, in a doubly linked list:
 * set the previous property of the old head to the new element
 * set the head of the list to the new element
 * set the next property of the new element to point to the old head